itf/6s092/courses/IAP19/PS/PS09/content.md

 Recall that arrays are blocks of memory allocated by the computer to store elements.

 <question expression>
     csq_prompt = "Wumpus has an array that has been allocated enough memory to store $n$ elements.
 There are currently $n-1$ elements in the array.
 How long does it take to store the $n$th element?
-Give an asympotic runtime: O(something)." csq_show_check = True
+Give an asympotic runtime: O(something). \n \n \n" csq_show_check = True
     csq_allow_check = True
     csq_allow_submit = True